suriyadeepan/suriyadeepan.github.io/unpublished/unfolding-rnn-2.markdown

         initializer=init_state)
 {% endhighlight %}

 The scan function builds a loop that dynamically unfolds, to recursively apply the function *step*,  over *rnn_inputs*.
-The dimensions of tensor *rnn_inputs*, are shuffled, to expose the sequence length dimension as the 0th dimension, to enable iteration over the elements of sequence.
+The dimensions of tensor *rnn_inputs*, are shuffled, to expose the sequence length dimension as the 0th dimension, to enable iteration over the elements of the sequence.
 The tensor of form \[*batch_size, seqlen, state_size*\], is transposed to \[*seqlen, batch_size, state_size*\]. *states* returned by *scan* is an array of states from all the time steps, using which we will predict the output probabilities at each step.

 ### Recurrence